rachael-muga0/Playwright-Pytest/README.md

 # 🎭 Playwright with Pytest

-Welcome!
+Hello!
 This repository documents my learning journey with Playwright using Python and Pytest.
 It includes examples, experiments, and notes as I explore browser automation and testing.

 ---